nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 **Buildroot** is simple and stripped down making it efficient and good for single application use cases.

-Unlike its sibling, C.H.I.P.
-Pro has 512MB of storage which is about half of what C.H.I.P. offers.
-This means that it's a good idea to know how much storage software will take before flashing and installing.
+C.H.I.P.
+Pro's SLC NAND storage is optimized for commercial applications.
+While the storage is faster and more reliable it has less capacity - it's a good idea to know how much storage software will take before flashing and installing.

 Grab these items to flash an example: